bolcom/hive_compared_bq/README.md

         sha1(concat(list<block_1>)) as sblock_2 ... as sblock_N FROM GROUP BY gb

 The real query is obviously a bit more complex, because we need to take care about type conversions, NULL values and the ordering of the rows for the same GroupBy values.<br/>
-If you feel interested in seeing the real query, launch the script with the '--verbose' option.
+If you feel interested in seeing the real query, launch the script with the `--verbose` option.

 The result of above query is stored in a temporary table.
 The size of this table is small (because we take a modulo of the HASH of the groupBy column, and because the number of columns is limited).<br/>
 Therefore, because this amount of data is reasonable, we can allow ourselves to download those results locally where our Python program is being executed.